Reach: The Community Resource for Families…

 The Reach Positive Connections program provides a free service for parents with special needs children.
 Reach provides parents with education, connections to community resources and support groups.

 In order to be effectively included in a child care setting, it’s recognized that some children may require some extra support.
 This program helps support children from birth to 12 years of age and In some special circumstances up the the age of 19.

-A provincially funded in-home support program for families with children with special needs, including children with autism, ages 3 to 19 who present with behavioural challenges.
+A provincially funded in-home support program for families with children with special needs, including children with autism, ages 3 to 18 years old who present with behavioural challenges.

-Reach choices is an individually funded positive behavioural support program.
-We work with families that have children with all types of challenging behaviours and all diagnoses.
-We understand challenging behaviour and can help you unlock strategies to make parenting a joy again.
+CHOICES is an individually funded positive behaviour support and therapies program.
+We work with families who have children (up to age 18) with all types of challenging behaviours and all diagnoses.
+Contact us to book a virtual session with a REACH SLP, OT, PT or Behaviour Consultant.